-2. Combine ginger, cilantro, and scallion in food processor and blend for 5 seconds.
-Add shrimp and pulse 10 times for one second each time, scraping down the sides of the bowl after five pulses.
-Add soy sauce, sriracha, sesame oil, and egg white and blend just to combine.
+2. Combine the ginger, cilantro, and scallion in food processor and blend for 5 seconds.
+Add the shrimp and pulse 10 times for 1 second each time, scraping down the sides of the bowl after 5 pulses.
+Add the soy sauce, sriracha, sesame oil, and egg white and blend just to combine.

 4. Heat a sauté pan over medium-high heat, add about ½ tablespoon butter, and fry the shrimp toast (bread side down, shrimp side up) until lightly browned.
 Remove to a cooling rack set over a baking sheet and continue frying the rest of the bread, adding butter to the pan as needed.

-5. When all five pieces are pan-fried, place baking sheet in the oven and broil for about three minutes, or until shrimp mixture is lightly golden and cooked through.
+5. When all 5 pieces are pan-fried, place the baking sheet in the oven and broil for about 3 minutes, or until the shrimp mixture is lightly golden and cooked through.

-6. Remove the toasts, cut off the crust, and cut each slice into four triangular pieces.
+6. Remove the toasts, cut off the crust, and cut each slice into 4 triangular pieces.